Skip to content

 • This keeps interactive permissions aligned with the Technitium account the user actually logged in with.

 • Interactive UI access requires session auth (Technitium login/RBAC).
-The AUTH_SESSION_ENABLED opt-in toggle will be removed in v1.4.

-• TECHNITIUM_CLUSTER_TOKEN support is planned to be removed.
+• TECHNITIUM_CLUSTER_TOKEN support is removed.

 Docs: docs/features/SESSION_AUTH_AND_TOKEN_MIGRATION.md